beamerkun/derp-nemesis/README.md

 derp_nemesis
 ============
+simple word generator

-simple word generator, generation algorithm is using character occurrence table generated from word-list specified.
+Algorithm is using character occurrence table generated from word-list specified.

 C++ and perl version included.

 Word-list included in _dict_ file is a list of elvish names, googled and typed into plain-text file.

 Usage